carlosjhr64/l4d2-observer/README.md

 # Admin

-If the game's admin leaves or is kicked, a new admin is assigned to the longest playing player.
+If the game's admin leaves or is kicked, the longest playing player is assigned as the new admin.
 The sole job is to kick idle trolls.
 The idle kick command must be entered exactly or the admin will get kicked for chat!
 To kick player number 1, 2, 3, or 4 respectively:

 * `say !idle1`